Lakes Near Tyler Texas

 The current estimated cost cost is $296 million.
 The lake is expected to yield 85,507 acre-feet of water annually for water supply customers in participating towns and utility districts.

-List of East Texas Lakes and Their Size
+List of East Texas Lakes by Size, Largest to Smallest

 Tyler has a number of other lakes in its immediate vicinity, providing fishing, swimming, water skiing, houseboats, jet skis, sailing and other outdoor and hiking activities.